rafaelgalazzi/live-chat-overlay/README.md

 ## Acknowledgments

-- Thanks to the Twitch API for making this project possible
+- Thanks to Twitch and TikTok APIs for making this project possible
 - Inspired by streamers who need better chat monitoring solutions
 - Built with the amazing open-source tools listed in the tech stack